 II.
-Discussion of Proposed Revisions
+Discussion of Final Revisions

-The following discussion covers the proposed revisions to the Regulation M commentary section-by-section.
+The following discussion covers the revisions to the Regulation M commentary section-by-section.
+Comments that have been revised for further clarity, without substantive change, are not discussed.
 Most of the discussion focuses on new comments and significant revisions to existing comments.